3ki5tj/minmd/README.md

 ## Overview

-Our aim is to write a simplest molecular dynamics program that helps people understand the main logic behind various MD algorithms.
+Our aim is to write a simple, didactic molecular dynamics program that helps people understand the main logic behind various MD algorithms.
 We wish to keep the code as simple as possible and the optimization is limited.